WINDRUSH FOUNDATION will commemorate and celebrate in 2018 the 70th anniversary of the arrival of the Empire Windrush at Tilbury Docks, Essex.

 Commemorative heritage – marking 22 June 2018 as a national and significant 70th anniversary celebration of the arrival of more than 500 Caribbean men and women on the ship Empire Windrush.

 Ancestral, inter-generational, and community-based heritage – using the historical and geographical focus on British Caribbean family histories to develop an educational component of the project.
-This strand will reference and situate the narrative within the global context of the period from the post-war reconstruction in the late 1940s/the 1950s, to the 1960s-80s, and beyond.
+This strand will reference and situate the narrative within the global context of the period from the post-war reconstruction in the late 1940s, the 1950s, to the 1960, the 1980s, and beyond.

 Caribbean diaspora heritage: